 Let’s face it.
-We’re a generally isolated and lonely bunch of social animals.
-If you’ve ever walked down the street or taken a trip on a bus or train, you can probably relate to my tendency to avoid making eye-contact, looking down at that all-important text message or Insta story instead of engaging with the living, breathing human located within arms reach.
+We’re a generally isolated and lonely bunch of social mammals.
+If you’ve ever walked down the street or taken a trip on a bus or train, you can probably relate to my tendency to avoid making eye-contact and looking down at that all-important text message or Insta story instead of engaging with the living, breathing human located within arm’s reach.

 It’s okay, because they’re most likely doing the same.

 The average American adult is spending an increasingly significant portion of their day (four hours and eighteen minutes to be exact) engrossed with the illuminated rectangle in their hand.
 Our mobile phones have indeed become our best friends—normally the first thing we interact with in the morning and the last thing we see before drifting off to a meme-filled slumber.

 You may be shocked to learn that a 2017 study found that Americans spend only 4 minutes a day ‘hosting and attending social events,’ which covers all types of parties and organized social gatherings.
 This means that all of the weddings, Christmas celebrations, girls’ nights, and family barbecues equate to just 24 hours over a period of a year.

 Who sat down at the table for breakfast with you this morning?
 When was the last time you just showed up at a friends house to simply ‘hang out?’
 Have you enjoyed a meal out with your partner without having your phone as that constantly-interrupting third wheel?

 Most of us know the true value of social connection; yet, in a world of deadlines and Netflix, stressful days and the overwhelming urge to cancel plans, it seems as if all of the benefits of social connectedness (increased longevity, enhanced immune system, reduced rates of anxiety and depression, boosted self esteem) don’t matter when we hear a ping or get lost in a TikTok spiral.

 The Power of Food